Wouter-IT/boom-boats/README.md

 ### Rules
 - Displays the rules of the game.
 - Explains how a user can score points and what the core goal of the game is.
-- Explains the bonus system,
+- Explains the bonus system.

 ![screenshot of the rules screen](assets/images/readme/rules.png)